 DE: Despite budgetary constraints, positive actions were being taken forward in respect of, for example, Fair Start.
 Ministerial decisions on key policy areas were where possible being sought from ministers before the end of October.
 Alan Boyd would transfer to working on work to reform/replace the GTCNI, and his responsibilities in respect of teacher education would be taken over by a new G7 (Alan was thanked for the contributions to NIHELG that he had made).
 Responses to the consultation on the GTCNI had been low in number, with most in favour of a new professional body of some kind.
 It was hoped to secure ‘in-principle’ ministerial agreement to a new policy before the end of October.

 GTCNI: Work was focussing on teacher registration and on Learning Leaders.
 2022 registrations were nearly complete, with only 11% outstanding, two thirds of which had submitted registration forms but had yet to pay the fee.
-Post Brexit negotiations about the international recognition of professional qualifications, including teaching qualifications, would impact of the Council’s work.
+Post Brexit negotiations about the international recognition of professional qualifications, including teaching qualifications, would impact on the Council’s work.
 Northern Ireland would be subject to decisions about the recognition of overseas professional qualifications made by the Westminster parliament, which would be based on the negotiation of post-Brexit trade deals.
 This may require NI to recognise teaching qualifications that they might not have otherwise done.

 CCEA: Some 80 projects would be undertaken in the current year, for example in relation to Irish Medium, SEND etc. Scoping work was also being carried out to ensure that CCEA are ready to respond to emerging issues, for example on assessment, assessment design and new curriculum materials.
 Projects also included CPD relating to legislative changes, CPR training for teachers by the EA and the NI Ambulance service, resources on period dignity, modern languages, digital skills, climate change.
-The importance of coordinating with the work of HEIs as noted, and it was agreed that there should be HE representation on appropriate groups, including those relating to modern languages and digital skills.
+The importance of coordinating with the work of HEIs was noted, and it was noted that there was already HE representation on some groups, including those relating to modern languages and digital skills.

 Any other business